 Members of the public don’t have to wait before commenting.
 They can comment online through June 30 at oregonhealthrates.org.

-At the end of the process, the state will issue approved rates that could either be lower than insurers’ requests.
+At the end of the process, the state will issue approved rates that could either be lower or higher than insurers’ requests.
 Last year, most were approved as submitted.

 For 2024, Providence Health is proposing the biggest hike in the individual market, an average 8.5%, while the smallest is Moda Health Plan, at 3.9%.
 The average of the proposed increases is slightly lower than the proposed increases last year.
 They’re also lower than the average private-sector wage increase in Oregon this year.
 According to Oregon Employment Department data, as of February those wages increased 9.1% over the last year.